 The best overall reader

 Feedly lets you divide up your feeds into folders, and even pick a preferred view for each folder — "headlines," "mosaic," "timeline," and more — which helps separate your news feeds from your photography feeds.
 Feedly is also generally the best-looking reader I tested, but if you aren’t happy with its white / gray / green color scheme, you can change the app’s theme to a variety of other colors.
 Feedly provides sharing options outside the usual gambit of social networks, like the ability to send articles to Evernote, Instapaper, and Pocket, plus an internal "Saved" folder.
-Feedly’s well ahead of the game in the mobile department, boasting very respectable apps for iPhone, iPad, and Android — which sync read status with Feedly on the web.
+Feedly’s well ahead of the game in the mobile department, boasting very respectable apps for iPhone, iPad, and Android — which sync their read status with Feedly on the web.

-In some ways Feedly exceeds Reader’s capabilities
+Feedly in some ways exceeds Reader’s capabilities

-The best service for power users
+The best web service for power users

-Newsblur is far from the best-looking RSS client, but it’s lightning fast at pulling in updates, which makes it the obvious choice for news hounds.
+NewsBlur is far from the best-looking RSS client, but it’s lightning fast at pulling in updates, which makes it the obvious choice for news hounds.
 The service refreshes your feeds every minute, which feels a lot faster than the delay we've come to expect from Google Reader.
-Newsblur is also one of the only services that lets you nest folders inside folders, giving you freedom to organize your feeds any way you’d like.
-(Quite the accomplishment for a "one man shop.")There are also some nice UX tricks in Newsblur, like how the ‘o’ key automatically opens articles in a background tab.
+NewsBlur is also one of the only services that lets you nest folders inside folders, giving you freedom to organize your feeds any way you’d like.
+(Quite the accomplishment for a "one man shop.")There are also some nice UX tricks in NewsBlur, like how the ‘o’ key automatically opens articles in a background tab.

 Newsblur revives some of Reader's adored social components

-Newsblur features a few other bells and whistles, like the ability to view the original "web view" of whichever article you’re reading, "intelligence classifiers" that let you train the app to prioritize certain kinds of stories for you, and familiar Google Reader keyboard shortcuts like ‘j’ and ‘k.’
+NewsBlur features a few other bells and whistles, like the ability to view the original "web view" of whichever article you’re reading, "intelligence classifiers" that let you train the app to prioritize certain kinds of stories for you, and familiar Google Reader keyboard shortcuts like ‘j’ and ‘k.’
 It even aims to revive some of Reader's original social elements, letting you follow friends and see what stories they've marked as interesting.
 It's a nice addition, but something that's clearly not entirely fleshed out quite yet.

-Still The best app for Mac
+The best app for Mac, with more to come

 The road ahead

 For RSS app developers, there has been no real reason to create your own backend since Google did it all for you.
-But today, in the face of certain extinction, many apps like Reeder (Mac), Press (Android), and NextGen Reader (Windows 8) are being forced to come up with their own solutions, or to wait for someone else to create a public solution for them.
+But today, in the face of certain extinction, many apps like Reeder (iPhone), Press (Android), and NextGen Reader (Windows 8) are being forced to come up with their own solutions, or to wait for someone else to create a public solution for them.